stephen-cunningham/dialogflow-chatbot/README.txt

 ../config
     /keys.js
-        this ensures that the right keys and instructs the application to load either develop.js or production.js as the configuration file
+        this ensures that the right keys are used and instructs the application to load either develop.js or production.js as the configuration file
     /develop.js
         this contains the keys for local development /production.js